The `:normal` command in Vim

 After pressing enter, the command is executed and Vim returns to normal mode.

-You can type control characters by using ctrl-v
+You can type control characters by using ctrl-v, as explained in the next

 tip.
 For example, if you want to surround